RedHatInsights/insights-core-messaging/README.md

 an archive.
 It raises an exception if the timeout is exceeded or tries forever if no timeout is specified.

+`extract_memory_limit` is the limit of virtual memory bytes that the extraction of an archive can take.
+It raises an exception if the memory limit is exceeded.

 ```yaml
 # insights.parsers.redhat_release must be loaded and enabled for